oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

     and validate it by clicking on the validate icon (looks like small check mark).

+    It should show no errors.
+If you do get an error then go back to your data flow steps and fix it.
+Most probably errors are due to unmapped attributes or incorrect expressions.

 ![Screenshot of validating data flow](images/image48_transform_validate.png)

 29. Now execute it by clicking on the small triangle in the circle.